 The problem is that when they have their heads down, more often than not, they miss what's happening in their environment.
 When they put off attending networking events because they're "too busy", they don't build the network of support and connections that could help them in their current or future roles.
 Thus missing out on potential opportunities, expecting their work to speak for itself.
 This rarely works.

-iWahine NZ was established to provide a platform for wāhine Māori looking for inspiration, leadership, connection and support. iWahine NZ is the only wāhine Māori leadership development company providing mentoring, coaching, facilitation and training for wāhine Māori.
+Established to provide a platform for wāhine Māori looking for inspiration, leadership, connection and support, iWahine NZ is the only wāhine Māori leadership development company providing coaching, facilitation and training for wāhine Māori.

-The name iWahine NZ represents the modern wahine who is firmly and proudly Māori and embraces technology.
+iWahine represents the modern wahine who is firmly and proudly Māori and embraces technology.
 She acknowledges her past and the great leadership of those that walked before her but she wants to express herself, in her authenticity, in today's and tomorrow's world.

 The "i" (pronounced as in "eye") represents her potential to design, develop, and sell (products, services and ideas) as an indigenous wahine using technology.
-The 'i" stands for inspiration, influence and impact.
+The 'i" stands for identity, influence and impact.

 Supporting wahine-owned businesses to grow and achieve real business results.
 Our goal is to increase the number of successful wahine-owned businesses one business at a time.

 Supporting wahine to develop their careers based on their desires, core values, key strengths and skill set.
 Our goal is to increase the number of talented wahine in executive positions and on boards.

 Supporting wahine to enhance their authentic leadership skills in preparation for opportunities to lead in their business, their professional and personal lives.

 We believe more wāhine leaders are needed to step up alongside our tāne and bring balance and harmony to the world.